rebhi-2002/React-Complete-Guide-2024/README.md

 No matter if you know nothing about React or if you already got some basic React knowledge (not required but also not a problem), you will get tons of useful information and knowledge out of this course!

 My goal with this course is to ensure that you feel confident working with React, so that you can apply for React jobs, use it in your own projects or simply enhance your portfolio as a developer - whatever your goal is: This course gets you there!

-I kept this course updated since its initial launch to ensure that you always learn React in the best possible and up-do-date way!

 ### What's in this course?